vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 525 commits since the previous release, including 211 fixes.
+More than 528 commits since the previous release, including 212 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Apr 25 04:06:28 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Apr 26 04:29:55 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER